Digital product development guide

 Successful teamwork in projects has the same building blocks as any human relationships: mutual respect, trust, openness and the will to stay motivated and negotiate.

-In all cases the communication between all the skill holders must be ensured from the start.
-This communication is a skill that requires practice.
+In every case, communication between all specialists should be established from the start – it’s a skill that takes practice.

 Skills required for building a digital product